Urinalysis Procedures and Best Practices for Reliable Diagnostic Results

 Protein detection uses tetrabromophenol blue, sensitive to albumin (>30 mg/dL trace); persistent positives require quantification via 24-hour collection or protein/creatinine ratio.
 Glucose pads employ glucose oxidase, positive in hyperglycemia; thresholds vary, but >100 mg/dL prompts blood testing.
 Ketones are detected via nitroprusside, indicating fat metabolism in fasting or diabetes.

-Bilirubin and urobilinogen pads screen for liver issues: conjugated bilirubin positives suggest obstruction, elevated urobilinogen hemolysis.
+Bilirubin and urobilinogen pads screen for liver issues: conjugated bilirubin positives suggest obstruction, elevated urobilinogen, or hemolysis.
 Blood pads detect hemoglobin/myoglobin, with sensitivity to 1-5 RBCs/μL; positives necessitate microscopy to differentiate intact RBCs.
 Nitrite pads identify Gram-negative bacteria, but negatives don’t rule out infection (e.g., Enterococcus lacks reductase).
 Leukocyte esterase detects WBC enzymes, positive in pyuria (>10 WBCs/μL).

 Automation enhances reproducibility, but false positives from ascorbic acid (vitamin C) or menstrual blood require awareness.
-In 2025 UTI consensus, UA’s low positive predictive value for infection is noted, emphasizing culture for confirmation.
+In the 2025 UTI consensus, UA’s low positive predictive value for infection is noted, emphasizing culture for confirmation.

 Microscopic Examination